fathzer/javaluator/README.md

 - Extensible: Define your own grammar, or extends the existing one.
 - Localizable: Define localized names for functions or constants.
 - Syntax check
-- Small footprint: 26kB, no additionnal library required.
+- Small footprint: 26kB, no additional library required.
 - Fully documented

-Please visit the project site to learn more : http://javaluator.fathzer.com
+Please visit the project's web site to learn more: https://javaluator.fathzer.com

-If you use Javaluator in your product, we will be happy to add a link to your product in the Javaluator web site
+If you use Javaluator in your product, we will be happy to add a link to your product in the Javaluator's web site.